 Williams Magnet Program

 The Williams Magnet Program is an exceptional educational program for the School Board of Alachua County.
-It was the first elementary school magnet program in Alachua County, and is currently the only one that is fully gifted.
-The program is designed for students to receive enrichment services for the entire instructional school day, including for all core academic areas (reading, writing, mathematics, science, and social studies).
+It was the first elementary school magnet program in Alachua County, and is designed for students to receive enrichment services for the entire instructional school day, including for all core academic areas (reading, writing, mathematics, science, and social studies).
 We have magnet classes for 2nd, 3rd, 4th, and 5th grades.

 - Shows a need to be challenged;